Area fans excited about World Cup returning to Foxboro

 Portugal has long been one of the world’s soccer hotbeds.

-Games are usually on the club's TVs when they're being played, Saccone noted.
+The European games are aired on the club’s TVs when they’re being played, Saccone said.

 It’s been an eventful week for Gillette Stadium.